 Years of Experience

-Respondents who have been working for five to nine years make $63K annually on average.
-Between the one and five year mark, median pay is $42K per year.
-Overall, the greater share of Usaa Insurance folks have 10-19 years of experience and earn an average $84K annually.
+Survey participants who have worked at Usaa Insurance for between five and 10 years earn $62K annually on average.
+Between the one and five year mark, median pay is $43K per year.
+The greater proportion of employees (28 percent) report 10-19 years of experience and bring home median pay of $84K annually.

-Bringing in the most money are Software Engineers — their earnings average $74K per year.
-Software Developers are a close second at approximately $61K along with Financial Advisors ($61K) and Claims Adjusters ($39K).
-Earning only about $36K on average, Insurance Sales Representatives make less than most people in the company.
+Earning around $74K per year on average, Software Engineers receive the most money, followed by Software Developers (approximately $61K), Financial Advisors (about $59K), and Insurance Claims Adjusters ($40K).
+Earning only $36K on average, Insurance Sales Representatives make less than most people in the company.

 Certifications and Degrees

 Certified Financial Planners receive bigger paychecks ($80K annually) than those without credentials.
 Earning a Licensed Security Dealer certification garners significant financial rewards of $59K per year on average.
 Usaa Insurance workers who hold a Bachelor of Science in Management Information Systems (MIS) are also well compensated, earning $125K on average.

 In this role, the best-paying skill appears to be Project Management; individuals who claim it among their capabilities enjoy a higher median salary of about $83K annually.
 A common skill in Usaa Insurance's work force is Customer Service; just under one in five of survey participants report using it on the job.
 Other skills in demand are Insurance, Claim Handling, and Microsoft Office.

 A large number of respondents set aside retirement funds in an employer-sponsored 401(k).
 Health insurance is part of the package for most workers, and for a large number of survey participants, dental coverage is too.
 Employees can also look forward to a casual working environment, gym membership, tuition reimbursement, life insurance, and a subsidized cell phone.